jeka-dev/jeka/docs/index.md

 Users simply write build logic in Java or Kotlin, then they can invoke their code directly from the command line : Java/Kotlin classes become first class citizen build-scripts !!!

-This approcach provides several benefits developers love : flexibility, lightweight, transparency, discoverabilitya and extendability.
+This approach provides several benefits developers love : _flexibility, lightweight, transparency, discoverability and extendability._

 Beside, Jeka tries to keep cognitive load low, introducing a minimal set of concepts.
 Good skills in Java/Kotiln should be enough to achive builds of any complexity.